IF’s Advisory Board Members:

-Alison Park is Head of Society and Social Change at the National Centre of Social Research for and manages the team responsible for the British Social Attitudes Survey.
-Alison is a regular broadcaster and is currently the UK Co-ordinator of the European Social Survey.
+Alison Park was Head of Society and Social Change at the National Centre of Social Research and managed the team responsible for the British Social Attitudes Survey.
+Alison is a regular broadcaster.

 David Parker is Emeritus Professor of Economics at Cranfield University.
 He is a Member of the UK Government’s Regulatory Policy Committee and was a Member of the UK Competition Commission between 1999 and 2007.
 He has advised government and business on privatisation, regulation and competition issues in many parts of the world, including the Russian Federation, Taiwan, Egypt, Mexico, and Australia.

 Ashley Seager was the Economics Correspondent for The Guardian from 2005 to 2010 covering the British and global economies as well as trade and debt relief issues.
 Before joining The Guardian, Ashley worked for 14 years at Reuters.

 Kirsty Schneeberger MBE runs Think 2050, an advocacy platform for younger and future generations.
 Prior to this, she was the Co-ordinator of the Youth Advisory Panel at the Department of Energy and Climate Change as well as Co-ordinator of the UK Youth Climate Coalition, having led many youth delegations to UN Framework Convention on Climate Change conferences.